 Who does it apply to?

-The NIS Directive applies to two different categories of organisations:
+The NIS Regulations apply to two different categories of organisations:

-- OESs in the energy, transport, banking, financial market infrastructures, health, water and digital infrastructure sectors.
+- OES (operators of essential services) in the UK’s energy, transport, health, water and digital infrastructure sectors.

-- DSPs – digital businesses that are considered of general importance when it comes to cyber security, such as online marketplaces, Cloud computing services and search engines.
+- DSPs (digital service providers) – digital businesses, online marketplaces, Cloud computing services and search engines.

 What are the penalties for non-compliance?

 In the UK, organisations found to be non-compliant face fines of up to £17 million.